zbzailab/Astroverse-i18n/src/content/posts/us/astro-pages.md

 ---
 title: Pages
-description: An introduction to second pages
+description: An introduction to astro pages
 category:
   - One
 tags: